 pull-requestspipelines as shown in the example configurations below.

 Click the scanner you're using below to expand the example configuration:

-Note: This assumes a typical Gitflow workflow.
-See Use glob patterns on the Pipelines YAML file provided by Atlassian for more information on customizing whi branches or pull requests trigger an analysis.
+Note: This assumes a typical gitflow workflow.
+See Use glob patterns on the Pipelines YAML file provided by Atlassian for more information on customizing which branches or pull requests trigger an analysis.

 Failing the pipeline job when the quality gate fails

 You can use the SonarQube quality gate check Bitbucket Pipe to ensure your code meets your quality standards by failing your pipeline job when your quality gate fails.

 If you do not want to use the SonarQube quality gate Check Pipe, you can instruct the scanner to wait for the SonarQube quality gate status at the end of the analysis.
 To enable this, pass the

 This will make the analysis step poll SonarQube regularly until the quality gate is computed.
 This will increase your pipeline duration.
 Note that, if the quality gate is red, this will make the analysis step fail, even if the actual analysis itself is successful.
 We advise only using this parameter when necessary (for example, to block a deployment pipeline if the quality gate is red).
 It should not be used to report the quality gate status in a pull request.